awells-uva/capstone_2022/README.md

 Research: To see if there is a relationship between the metadata and the contamination present in the resulting sequencing data.

+# Python Environment

+requirements.txt

+Use at your Discretion.
+Provided as reference to reproduce working Environment.

 # Data

 Assumption 1 : Public Study Accession ID name begins with "PRJ"